 SCF provides a structured catalogue of best practices that can be applied across different industries, making it an adaptable and scalable solution for organizations of all sizes.

-Key Features and Benefits of SCF
+Key Features and Benefits of Security Controls Framework

 1. Extensive Coverage Across 32 Domains: SCF covers 32 security and privacy domains, ensuring comprehensive protection across an organization’s operations.
 These domains span key areas such as risk management, data protection, identity and access management, incident response, asset management, and vendor management, among others.